Debakel/Dumpstermap/README.md

     }
 }
 ```

+### Django version with gunicorn (and nginx)
+* The Nginx configuration is located at `/etc/nginx/sites-enabled/django`
+* Gunicorn is started on boot by an Upstart script located at `/etc/init/gunicorn.conf`

 ## Notes
 * npm install --save-dev grunt-wiredep (To inject Bower packages into your source code with Grunt.)